Embracing the present in North Central Arizona

 All these questions overwhelmed me and affected how I was experiencing the environment around me.
 I forgot about the present moment and focused on the lack rather than what was surrounding me.

-We kept exploring and I eventually calmed down and enjoyed the landscape and the family time.
+We kept exploring and I eventually calmed down, enjoying the landscape and the family time.
 And I was glad I did, as being with my family was too precious of a time to lose sight of.